Mouflon23/Steam-Collection-Real-Achievements/README.md

 ---

 This program in python is used to add all games with success except the "Profil Limited" and "Steam is learning"  because they will not appear in your profil after completion.

+---

+This program run on windows 11, never tested on other os.
+You need to install Chrome to make the program work.